 Buttermilk is naturally acidic; it activates the baking soda in the dough to help the bread rise during baking.
 It also lends a tangy flavor to the bread.
 Buttermilk is a traditional ingredient in Irish breads—leftover from butter making, it was plentiful in Irish households and inexpensive.

-While this bread has a more crumbly texture than yeasted bread, if your loaf seems way too crumbly and is falling apart there are a couple of possible reasons.
+While this Irish soda bread has a more crumbly texture than yeasted bread, if your loaf seems way too crumbly and is falling apart there are a couple of possible reasons.
 One is that not enough buttermilk was added to the dough.
 You should add enough to achieve and soft and sticky dough.
 Another possibility is that the bread is overbaked and dry.
 Begin checking the bread at the 30-minute mark—it's done when it's lightly browned all over and sounds hollow when tapped on the bottom.

 It's best to eat your soda bread within three to four days of baking it.
 Any longer than this and the bread will begin to dry out.